hankui/In-season-crop-type-mapper/README.md

     rasterio

 # Reference
-There is a paper in review for the codes:
+More details can be refer to a paper:
+Zhang, H. K., Shen, Y., Zhang, X., Che, X., Yang, Z., et al. (2025), A near real-time crop type mapper for the conterminous United States, In review.

-This Transformer-based model is based on the classifying the raw irregular time sereis (CRIT) model: "Zhang, H. K., Luo, D., & Li, Z. (2024).
+This Transformer-based model is based on the classifying the raw irregular time sereis (CRIT) model:
+"Zhang, H. K., Luo, D., & Li, Z. (2024).
 Classifying raw irregular time series (CRIT) for large area land cover mapping by adapting transformer model.
 Science of Remote Sensing, 100123. https://doi.org/10.1016/j.srs.2024.100123" with a set of customalization and adaptions due to different data sturctures and inputs.

 .